araleo/r/README.md

 ## Quickstart

-To create a new react app with vite, eslint and prettier:
+To create a new react app with vite or cra, eslint and prettier:

 ```
-r ca -n <name>
+r ca -n <name> -t <toolchain>
 ```

 To create a new functional component in the components folder and in it's own subfolder